NR5P/complete_plant_automation/README.md

 # Complete Plant Automation
 A project to be able allow complete automation of growing plants using the raspberry pi.
 Irrigation, grow lights, temperature control, and more.
-Multi platform apps to allow control over wifi network.
+Using Flask framework to allow control over wifi network through web browser on any device.
+Also touch screen interface on raspberry pi.
 Temperature, humidity, and other feedback to allow monitoring.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## control of
 * irrigation valves
 * grow lights
-* temperature control
+* temperature control, heat etc.
+* humidifier
-* more later
+* fan

 ## flexibility
 * multi platform apps for any device